 Livestreaming is hosted on the Registrar of Voters' website where members of the public can select different options for viewing various operations.
-Some of the past processes and views offered via livestreaming have included: risk-limiting audits, canvass processes, and recount processes.
+Some of the past processes and views offered via livestreaming have included canvass processes and recount processes.
 Remote live streaming will not display individual workstations, voter information or signatures.

-Members of the public wishing to observe central processes remotely will have the opportunity to do so beginning on October 11, 2022.
+Members of the public wishing to observe central processes remotely will have the opportunity to do so beginning at 1 p.m. on February 6, 2024.